YanirLA/google-drive-monitor/README.md

 ```

 # Necessary Permissions Scopes and Tokens
-1. Permissions required as described in the Python Quickstart guide
-   make sure you have access to the account you are going to use.
+1. Permissions required as described in the Python Quickstart guide. make sure you have access to the account you are going to use
 2. Scopes for which we request an access token are written in the global variable SCOPES inside
 3. Tokens: The code generates an Access Token with the scopes described above and keeps it in the file ```token.json```